prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/ISS Tracker/README.md

 ## Description:
 [**Here**](https://github.com/Aditya8821/Awesome_Python_Scripts/blob/main/AutomationScripts/ISS%20Tracker/iss_tracker.py) is Python Script which tracks the current location of ISS(International Space Station) and then map location.
+This displays the current location of ISS along with onboarded crew names.
+It works by use of API, it takes the current location of ISS in form of latitude and longitude and then locates that value onto the map.
+It takes the value from the website at very 5 sec and then updates the value of lati. and long. and thus also moves the ISS icon on the map.
+The movement visible is very little but you can notice that movement in the gif below.
+This is possible by using some of the modules of python like JSON, Urllib.requests, Webbrowser, Geocoder etc. Numerous functions are used to create thsi script.
+Some of the modules are listed below.

 - **JSON:**
 This JSOn module is used to decode a JSON document from a string that may have extraneous data at the end.